alexa/alexa-auto-sdk/modules/core/docs/AudioOutput.md

 - **NOTIFICATION—** This audio output type plays notification audio cues.
 For example, short cues from the `Notifications` interface

-- **ALARM—** This audio output type plays alarms.
-For example, repeating alarm audio from the `Alerts` interface
+- **ALARM—** This audio output type plays alerts or alarms.

+>**Note:** Auto SDK does not have any features that play audio streams using the ALARM audio output type.

 - **EARCON—** This audio output type plays Alexa attention state audio cues.
 For example, the audio cue to indicate Alexa started listening